 This process is referred to by the U.S. Citizenship and Immigration Services (USCIS) as an "adjustment of status" and includes interviews with both spouses to determine the validity of the marriage.

 Preparing for the marriage-based green card interview can feel overwhelming.
-Consider these tips from an immigration attorney on how to prepare for the interview, what questions to expect, and how to calmly answer even the trickiest queries.
+Consider these tips from our trusted family immigration attorney on how to prepare for the interview, what questions to expect, and how to calmly answer even the trickiest queries.

 What Is the Marriage Green Card Interview Process?